ambushjs/ambush/README.md

 Ambush is a minimal library that streamlines and brings plenty of handy utility features to simplify your projects.
 Ambush is an acronym for which provides **A**dvanced **M**ulti-purpose **B**enchmark **U**tility **S**et **H**elpers for your code.

 In comparison to alternatives such as Lodash and Underscore.js, Ambush prioritizes performance and is tailored to enhance your development experience while keeping things lean and efficient.
-Ambush also has multi-type functions which supports multiple data types.
+Ambush also has miscellaneous functions which supports multiple data types.

 <img width="550px" src="https://raw.githubusercontent.com/ambushjs/ambush/main/assets/bar.png"></img>